guilimberg/guilimberg.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Physics and Astrophysics, Harvard University, 2013
+* M.A. in Astronomy and Astrophysics, Harvard University, 2021
 * Ph.D. in Astronomy and Astrophysics, Harvard University, 2023 (expected)

 Selected Honors and Awards